MarbleTurtle/ClanChatWarnings/README.md

 # Clan Chat Warnings

-*No longer supported, if you'd like to take ownership of the plugin send me a message in the RL dev channel so that they are aware and it can be trasnfered*

 Notifies you when players (either by specific name or by regex) join clan chat.
 Supports adding notes to signal why you put them on the watchlist, primarily aimed at being used as a warning system against spam, can be used for telling you when X player joins and you need to get your collat back.